-Spartan College is a private institution approved and regulated by the Colorado Department of Higher Education, Private Occupational School Board.
+Spartan College of Aeronautics and Technology is a private institution approved and regulated by the Colorado Department of Higher Education, Private Occupational School Board.
 Agents working in Colorado for Spartan College of Aeronautics and Technology are licensed by the Colorado Department of Higher Education, Private Occupational School Board.